 Writing for me boils down to one thing: passion, the drive to tell my stories.
 To stay authentic, to keep being myself, that passion has to drive all my writing decisions.
-With my boys gone, I left the day job to write full time.
-I took on a few more freelance clients to pay the bills, but mostly I’m savoring every moment of living in … Continue reading A Passion for Story
+With my boys gone, I’m devoting most of my free time to writing–and savoring every moment of living in this story world.
+Perhaps not being able to write for a while made me appreciate … Continue reading A Passion for Story

 Writing.
 In daily life it feels selfish.
 We all have jobs, commitments and family.
 We all have to give ourselves permission to “waste” hours that could have been better-spent cleaning house, studying up for a promotion, or going out with the kids.
 In my case, having just separated I feel the pressure to be both parents.
 When the separation first happened, I felt guilty about … Continue reading Permission